The Powerful Connection Between Music and Memory

 For individuals in the later stages of dementia, music can inspire movement and expressions of affection, such as dancing or hugging.
 These moments of connection can help them feel more secure and may even unlock additional memories.

 At New Pond Village, we integrate music into daily routines within our Mind & Memory Care neighborhood.
-By selecting music that is familiar, promotes movement and fosters a positive mood, we use music as a powerful tool to stimulate memory, encourage interaction and create meaningful personal connections.
+By selecting familiar music, which promotes movement and fosters a positive mood, music becomes a powerful tool to stimulate memory, encourage interaction and create meaningful personal connections in individuals with dementia.

 Mind and Memory Care at New Pond Village